Company: Google Glass

 The Glass Explorers Program started in April 2013.
 We made Glass available to bold, creative individuals from different walks of life to help shape the future of Glass.
 People don’t just buy Glass, they become a “Glass Explorer.”
 Through the Explorers Program, we seek to empower our customer community to introduce the world to Glass and share their feedback to make Glass better.

-On October 12, 2013, we announced that we would be expanding the Explorer Program.
-Customers would be able to refer up to three friends to buy Glass and join the Explorer Program.
+On April 10, 2014, we announced that we would be expanding the Explorer Program.
+For one day on April 15, any adult living in the US would be able to buy Glass and become an Explorer.

 There are countless public fan communities for Glass, but our official community is hosted by Lithium, with private discussion areas restricted to Glass Explorers.
 This enables customers to have open and honest conversations about Glass and the Explorer Program.
 Our team uses our Lithium community to get direct feedback and input from our Explorers in many ways, including through a “Glass Wishlist” ideation board.
 We also use Lithium Social Web to monitor and engage with feedback and Explorer-created content across the web.